sahim99/Portfolio/README.md

 # 🌟 SAHIM's Portfolio Website

-A modern, dark-themed personal portfolio website showcasing skills as a Python Developer and DevOps Engineer.
+A modern, dark- and light-themed personal portfolio website showcasing skills as a Python Developer and DevOps Engineer.
 Built with vanilla HTML, CSS, and JavaScript - no frameworks required!

 ## ✨ Features

 ### 🎨 Design & Animation
+- **Light/Dark Mode Toggle**: Animated, modern pill switch in the navbar (sun/moon icon), with smooth transitions and theme persistence.
-- **Dark Theme**: Modern dark color palette with blue/purple accents
+- **Dark Theme**: Modern dark color palette with blue/purple accents and animated SVG circuit/tech background.
-- **Animated Background**: Subtle particle effects and gradient waves
+- **Light Theme**: Clean, high-contrast palette with a beautiful blue/white animated background (uses a high-res image and blue overlay for a techy, soft look).
+- **Sticky Navbar**: Always visible, with perfect contrast and readability in both themes, even after scrolling.
-- **Smooth Animations**: CSS transitions, transforms, and keyframe animations
+- **Smooth Animations**: All hero/menu text and navbar animate in on theme change for a polished feel.
-- **Typing Effect**: Animated text cycling through professional titles
+- **Typing Effect**: Animated text cycling through professional titles.
-- **Scroll Animations**: Elements fade in as you scroll using Intersection Observer
+- **Scroll Animations**: Elements fade in as you scroll using Intersection Observer.

 ### 📱 Responsive Design
 - **Mobile-First**: Optimized for all screen sizes